The battle to lower branch costs begins earlier than you think.

 Faster.
 Lower Costs.
 Fewer Surprises.

 Design-build was created to deliver projects faster by overlapping phases of design and construction.
-It’s other key benefit is getting constructability input on the front end to nail down costs, schedule, and reduce as many surprises as possible.
+So speed to market deals with opportunity cost.
+The other key benefit is getting constructability input on the front end to nail down costs, schedule, and reduce as many surprises as possible.
 When we created our company 13 years ago, we had several options available to us.
 However, we chose design-build because we understood how important cost, quality and schedule are to banks and credit unions.